 Notes receivable for land sales (notes receivable) consists of installment notes received as partial payment on land sales and are reflected at the principal amounts due net of an allowance for loan losses, if any.
 The Trust generally receives cash payments on land sales of 25% or more.
 Thereafter, annual principal and interest payments are required by the Trust.
-Notes receivable bear interest rates ranging from 7.0% to 9.5% as of December 31, 2006 and are secured by first lien deeds of trust on the properties sold.
-The weighted average interest rate is 7.2% as of December 31, 2006.
+Notes receivable bear interest rates ranging from 7.0% to 9.5% as of December 31, 2007 and are secured by first lien deeds of trust on the properties sold.
+The weighted average interest rate is 7.2% as of December 31, 2007.
 The annual installments on notes are generally payable over terms of 10 to 15 years.
-There is no penalty for prepayment of principal, and prepayments in 2006,

-2005 and 2004 were \$1,849,801, \$3,516,738, and \$2,395,754, respectively.
+There is no penalty for prepayment of principal, and prepayments in 2007, 2006 and 2005 were \$51,562, \$1,849,801, and \$3,516,738, respectively.
 The interest rates on notes receivable are considered comparable with current rates on similar land sales and, accordingly, the carrying value of such notes receivable approximates fair value.

 Management of the Trust monitors delinquencies to assess the propriety of the carrying value of its notes receivable.
 At the point in time that notes receivable become delinquent, management reviews the operations information of the debtor and the estimated fair value of the collateral held as security to determine whether an allowance for losses is required.
-There was no allowance for uncollectible notes receivable at December 31, 2006, 2005, or 2004.
+There was no allowance for uncollectible notes receivable at December 31, 2007 and 2006.